DesiPilla/demographics-voterid-turnout/README.md

 This figure shows the percentage of voting eligible persons in each county that fall into distinct age categories.
 The largest category for nearly all counties is the `Age 35 to 59` bucket.
 The age range is the largest of the three, however.
 These figures are mostly evenly distributed.

 This figure shows the unemployment rate of voting eligible persons in each county in the US.
 The unemployment rate tends to be higher in southern counties than in northern ones.
 Counties in the Boston and midwest regions have very low unemployment rates.

+### Voter ID Requirements

+This figure shows the voting ID laws that each state subscribes to.
+There are five classes of voting ID requirements.
+Most states touching the southern border of the US fall into the 3 strictes categories.
+The states adhering to the strictest ID policy are all on the eastern side of the country.
+The northeastern and western-most states make up the most voter-friendly states, as they have very relaxed ID policies.